nightwatchjs/nightwatch-docs/guide/using-nightwatch/using-xpath-selectors.md

 #### 1. Using .useXpath() command

 Using `useXpath()` command, as seen in the example below, is a convenient way.
-You don't need to bother with using multiple parameters on element commands, or you may have than one subsequent element commands/assertions in the same test which use XPath expressions.
+You don't need to bother with using multiple parameters on element commands, or you may have more than one subsequent element commands/assertions in the same test which use XPath expressions.
 To switch back to CSS, call `useCss()`.

 <div class="sample-test"><pre data-language="javascript">
 <code class="language-javascript">module.exports = {